funtoo/appi/docs/getstarted.rst

 And much more!
 --------------

-Now, would you like to get the list of ebuilds that satisfy this ebuild?
+Now, would you like to get the list of ebuilds that satisfy this atom?
 Nothing's easier!

 .. code-block:: python